rust-tw/book-tw/src/ch15-06-reference-cycles.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-25/src/main.rs}}
 ```

-<span class="caption">Listing 15-25: A cons list definition that holds a
+<span class="caption">範例 15-25: A cons list definition that holds a
 `RefCell<T>` so we can modify what a `Cons` variant is referring to</span>

 We’re using another variation of the `List` definition from Listing 15-5.
 The